AlexLopEx03/Ajedrez/README.en.md

 ---

-## Give a star ⭐ if you like the project 🙏
-If you have any questions or comments about the project, you can direct them to the Discussions section.
+#### If you have any questions or comments about the project, you can direct them to the Discussions section.